tstelzer/workers-guide-to-fp-in-ts/chapters/index.md

 - Be familiar with general software development language and basic programming concepts.
 - Know your way around your own development environment.
 For example, this book will not guide you through setting up the TypeScript runtime.

-Chapters are accompanied by exercises.

 ### Work In Progress

 This tutorial is written in good faith, to the best of the authors knowledge, and is a work-in-progress.
 Some chapters may be missing, some exercises lacking in depth.
 It will grow and evolve over time.
-If you find any factual errors, please offer your corrections by opening issues on the repository or by voicing your suggestions in the [functional programming slack](https://fpchat-invite.herokuapp.com/).
+If you find any factual errors, please offer your corrections by opening issues on the repository.